-We’ve compiled a list of every available electric car, ranked by alphabetical order, and listed its range as well as its price.
-If you’re wondering where’s the Kia Soul, or why the Tesla Cybertruck isn’t on here, keep in mind we’re only including cars you can currently buy and take delivery of right away.
+We’ve compiled a list of every available electric car, ranked by alphabetical order, and listed its range, as well as its base price before available incentives are factored in.
+If you’re wondering where the Kia Soul is or why the Tesla Cybertruck isn’t on here, keep in mind that we’re only including cars you can currently buy and take delivery of right now.
 Kia delayed the battery-powered Soul’s American launch until 2021, and the Cybertruck is even further away.
 You’ll find a complete list of the electric cars that will be released in the early 2020s on our dedicated page.

 Base range: 153 miles

 Base price: $44,450

 BMW was one of the pioneers in the electric luxury car segment, and the i3 remains one of the most advanced cars on the market today.
 The basic structure it’s built around is made with carbon fiber to keep weight in check, and we love its interior, which features natural materials like bamboo.
 And while its basic design has changed little since its introduction in 2013, its powertrain has received updates regularly.

 The range includes the regular i3, which puts 170 horsepower under your right foot, or the sportier 180 hp i3s.
 Both use the same lithium-ion battery pack and offer the same amount of driving range.
 Motorists planning longer trips can select the optional, gasoline-powered range extender, but their i3 will lose the EV label.

 Base range: 259 miles